Arleycht/fisch-bot/README.md

 A proof of concept automated fishing script for the Roblox game Fisch using computer vision.

+Also known as a fisch macro, fisch bot, fisch script.

 ## Possible Improvements

 - Scale invariance in the shake button search.